top of page

 Principle of development

-Policy MD2 (2 iv) is particularly supported of development proposals which contribute to and respect locally distinctive or valued character and existing amenity value by:
+Policy MD2 (2 iv) is particularly supported of development proposals which contribute to and respect locally distinctive or valued character and existing amenity value byenhancing, incorporating or recreating natural assets in accordance with Policy MD12 of the SamDEv Plan,and as such the principle of the development was acceptable.

 Rights of Way

 The Council’s Rights of Way team have assessed applications against the Definitive map of Public Rights of Way and has confirmed that footpath 40 will run along the same line as the proposed access into the area.
-Although the footpath isn’t being built on it needs to be taken into account at all times both during and after development and the applicants will need to adhere to the criteria stipulated below:
+Although the footpath isn’t being built on it needs to be taken into account at all times both during and after development.

 Ecology